Run your TestArchitect API and headless browser tests inside Docker containers as easy as flipping a switch

 Assuming that you already have a full API or headless Chrome test suite, you now need to select those test modules and generate a TA batch file (*.sh) from any TestArchitect Client connected to the desired repository.
 Let’s name the file as mySmokeTest.sh.

 To make sure the results are stored on your repository, you’ll need to turn on the “Automatically add results to repository” option when generating your batch file.

-- Make sure the container hosting your webservice is running beforehand.
+- Make sure the API under test or the web app under test is running beforehand.

-- Remember to generate the new batch file and copy it to D:\Test before running your container if you want to change the tests.
+- Remember to generate new batch files (*.sh) and copy them to /usr/local/local_test_data/Full_permission/Batch/ before running if you want to change the automated tests to run.

 Docker is much easier to control than the heavy-and-mighty virtual machines.
 For instance, you can spin up a container in a snap by just running a prebuilt lightweight image.
 This is extremely beneficial during the test development phase because it gives you the necessary convenience: run tests with different configurations while being able to develop more tests in one local box.
 Besides, Docker also enables scalability in your test execution.
 Spinning up hundreds of Docker containers to run TestArchitect tests is certainly way cheaper than hundreds of VMs.

 Thuc Nguyen is Associate Product Manager of TestArchitect, LogiGear’s flagship product which helps simplify creating and maintaining automated tests without coding.
 Thuc has a great passion for Agile, product management, UX design, and especially complex test automation problems.